 Fish habitat is a monitored through thermoclines (the areas in which the water temperature drops and yet the Dissolved Oxygen is sufficient to support fish), and through Creel Surveys, other fish counts, including angler diaries.
 However, fish habitat is also affected and measured through an assessment of spawning and nursery habitats.

 Biodiversity, especially at the shore, affects both fish habitat and water quality.
 The types of plants, the richness or amount of plant life, in turn provides shelter, shade, and also habitat for zooplankton and other species that supports fish and wildlife.
 However, plants also filter and clean water.

-Therefore, human activities on the land, mainly removing the base of the food web/removing native plants and hardening surfaces reduces biodiversity, increases runoff and removes filtration- especially around shorelines.
-Shorelines account for 75% of all the functions (water filtration, nursery and wildlife habitat, erosion control etc.) in a lake basin.
+Therefore, human activities on the land, mainly removing the base of the food web/removing native plants and hardening surfaces reduces biodiversity, increases runoff and removes filtration- especially around shorelands.
+Shorelands, specifically the upland and riparian zones at 30 metres to the high water mark, account for 75% of all the functions (water filtration, nursery and wildlife habitat, erosion control etc.) in a lake basin.
 Other activities that produce inputs/pollution, such as farming and industry also affect lake health.

 Human activities, in the lake basin, can also affect lake health.
 Boating (especially inboard motors) can churn up substrate and create waves introducing additional phosphorous sources to the lake, and supporting algal growth.
 Boating can also mix warm waters lower into the water column reducing fish habitat.
 Draw downs (through dam-controlled lakes) can affect biodiversity and habitats for fish, turtles, and other wildlife.
 Direct persecution of turtles can remove important water “cleaners” and reduce the dispersal of seeds, in turn limiting biodiversity.